sosandroid/docker-fail2ban-synology/readme.md

 ## Setup

-Ti finish the setup, you need to add your filters and jails.
+To finish the setup, you need to add your filters and jails.
 The provided ones relies on a [bitwarden_rs instance](https://githib.com/sosandroid/docker-bitwarden_rs-caddy-synology) and looks for the `bitwarden.log` file.
 If not available, you'll have an error at startup.

 Ready for a first run : `docker-compose -f docker-compose_fail2ban.yml up`